Receive Updates on Events and Heart-Health Info here!

 Seventh Ring: Recovery

-To ensure a good survival outcome after OHCA, requires continued community and medical support (i.e., social services, physio/occupational therapy, nutritional guidace, etc) and therapy to rehabilitate the individual back to normalcy.
+To ensure a good survival outcome after OHCA, requires continued community and medical support (i.e., social services, physio/occupational therapy, nutritional guidance, etc) and therapy to rehabilitate the individual back to normalcy.

 Share On